Projects Exhibitions Visiting Artists Community About

 Freedom

-Each student painted one tile of the painting, and then attendees at the symposium at Harvard each painted one as well.
+Each student in class at the prison painted one tile according to their own visions of freedom, and then attendees at the symposium at Harvard each painted one as well.

 The final painting metaphorically bridges the distance between inside and out, the distance between those looking out through the fence from the inside to those looking in.